William Roache: Career

 On 13 April 2012, Piers Morgan interviewed Roache for his ITV series Piers Morgan's Life Stories.
-During this show Roache admitted to sleeping with around 1,000 women.
+During this show Roache said he had had sex with around 1,000 women.
 On 26 September 2012, Roache was featured in the BBC series Who Do You Think You Are?, researching his family history.
 He is currently Coronation Streets longest-serving actor, having been in the cast from the first episode.
 In 2018, the book Life and Soul: How to Live a Long and Healthy Life was released, in which Roache shares his personal philosophy and life experiences.